-B. Duty of Competence and Duty to Communicate
+Duty of Competence, Duty to Advise and Duty to Communicate

-A lawyer has a duty to provide competent representation, which includes applying the learning and skill reasonably necessary to perform legal services.
-Rule 1.1(b).
+A lawyer has a duty to provide competent representation which includes possessing the necessary learning and skill required for the representation.
+Rule 1.1.
+Competence "requires an attorney to keep abreast of changes in the law and its practice."
+Cal.
+State Bar Formal Opn.
+No. 2015-193.
 A lawyer also has a duty to communicate with the client about the means by which to accomplish the client's objectives in the representation.
-Rule 1.4(a).
+Rule 1.4.
 To the extent the client's ability to accomplish its objectives depends on the client's ability to fund the litigation or fund the client's personal expenses while proceeding with the litigation, the lawyer's representation of the client may involve advising the client as to whether litigation funding would assist in accomplishing the client's goals.
 Such advice would likely need to include a discussion of the pros and cons of obtaining litigation funding and alternatives, if any.